kavita-p/code-style-demo/README.md

 A quick guide to Poetry commands:

-- `poetry init` will initialize a poetry project inside your current folder, allowing you to define dependencings interactively.
+- `poetry init` will initialize a poetry project inside your current folder.
+It also allows you to define dependencies interactively if you want, though I typically find this more hassle than it's worth.
 It creates a `pyproject.toml` file which lists dependencies, both standard and dev-only.
 - `poetry add` followed by a package name installs the named package to the current project and updates `pyproject.toml` as necessary.
 - `poetry install` installs all dependencies listed in `pyproject.toml`.
 - `poetry shell` activates the virtual environment for the current project, allowing you to use command-line tools specific to the current virtual environment.